albertkun/21S-ASIAAM-191A/Week_1/Lab/readme.md

 2. Create a geojson named `lab1.geojson` and add it to your lab assignments repository.

-3. Create a new markdown file called `lab1.md` and explain the following:
+3. Create a new markdown file or edit the existing `lab1.md` to explain the following:
    -  What fields you used
    -  Why you used these fields
    -  What problems could the data set have
 4. Commit both `lab1.geojson` and `lab1.md` to your lab assignments repository.
+5. Fill out this form so I can associate you with your GitHub repo: https://forms.gle/J8kebeHEd5xbGaiRA

 ## Group Assignment: Project Idea
 ### Due Thursday 4/8: